 PhD researcher at the Department of Soil and Water Conservation (CEBAS-Spanish Scientific Council) (2005-2012)

-Leonardo Da Vinci fellowship at the Department of Environmental and Land Management, University of Aveiro (Portugal) (2004-2005)
+Leonardo Da Vinci Fellow at the Department of Environmental and Land Management, University of Aveiro (Portugal) (2004-2005)

-- understanding the environmental drivers of soil respiration in natural and agricultural ecosystems at both temporal and spatial scales.
+- the prediction and understanding the major drivers of soil respiration in natural and agricultural ecosystems at both temporal and spatial scales

 - assessing the role of soil erosion in the carbon cycle from hillslopes to the catchment scale